projectara/greybus-spec/source/module_info.rst

 versions would be able to understand newer ones.

-All Module Manifest parsers shall be able to interpret manifests formatted using older Greybus versions, such that they will still work properly (i.e. backwards compatibility is required).
+All Module Manifest parsers shall be able to interpret manifests formatted using older Greybus versions, such that they still work properly (i.e. backwards compatibility is required).

 The layout for the Manifest Header can be seen in Table